Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 • they maintain and extend competence by engaging in continuing professional development

-• they possess relevant and contemporary practice experience
+• they have relevant and contemporary practice experience

 • they maintain ethical conduct